tpgmartin/front-end/README.md

-# OpenTable front-end
+# OpenTable front-end resources

-This is a repository for front-end resources, as well as the OpenTable test for front-end candidates.
+This is a repository for OpenTable front-end resources, as well as the toptable.co.uk test for front-end candidates.